DanielJDufour/xdim/README.md

 ```

 ## clip
-The `clip` function is almost the same as [select](#select) except that it returns an array of numbers instead of just one.
-You also pass in a rect instead of a point.
-The "rect" is a [hyperrectangle](https://en.wikipedia.org/wiki/Hyperrectangle) (i.e. multi-dimensional rectangle) defined by an object with dimension name keys and start and end to the clipping range.
+The `clip` function is used to pull out a subsection of the data within a [hyperrectangle](https://en.wikipedia.org/wiki/Hyperrectangle) (i.e. multi-dimensional rectangle), which we call "rect".
+The "rect" is defined by an object with dimension name keys and a numerical range.
+The range is "inclusive", including the first and last numbers provided.
 ```javascript
 import { select } from 'xdim';